sdmalek44/little-shop-redux/README.md

 Create a categories dashboard route.
 When you visit `/categories-dashboard` users should be shown a page with the following information:

+Broken Down by Each Category:
+* Count of total items in the category
-* Average price of item breakdown by each category.
+* Average price of item in the category
+* Most recently created item in the category
+* Oldest item in the category

+For All Categories:
 * Category with most expensive item.
 * Category with least expensive item.